Logo

 By default, MsgGO creates a matching rule based on your event name.
 For example, if you create an event named "Daily Database Backup", MsgGO will look for messages with:

-{"event_name": "daily-database-backup"}
+{"event": "daily-database-backup"}

-key, you're free to use any identifier that fits your needs, such as "id", "event", "type", or "uid".
+MsgGO's matching system is intentionally designed to be flexible.
+While we suggest using the event key, you're free to use any identifier that fits your needs, such as "id", "event", "type", or "uid".
 This flexibility allows you to integrate MsgGO with existing systems without modifying your current event structure or naming conventions.

 You can define custom matching rules based on JSON keys and values.
 For example: